 Master of Pharmacy – both Pharmacy Practice and Pharmacoeconomics

 - PHRM811W2 Research Project

 Master of Health Science – all combinations

 - HLSC8H6W2 Research Project

-For all courses prospective students will have to have completed a four year degree as well as at least two years of practise in their field (community service and/or internships can be included in this two year period but students are expected to be in full time employment in their field of study as this has direct implications for their research and data collection).
-Prior qualifications earned outside of South Africa will need to be submitted for equivalence assessment during the application process.
-(Ms Nene will be able to assist or advise you in this regard).
+For all courses prospective students will have to have completed a four year undergraduate degree (Health Science Professional Bachelors qualification).
+For the Master of Pharmacy at least two additional years of practise in their field (community service and/or internships can be included in this two year period) is required, but students are expected to be in full time employment in their field of study as this has direct implications for their research and data collection).
+Prior qualifications earned outside of South Africa will need to be submitted for equivalence assessment before the application process is completed.
+(Ms Ngcobo will be able to assist or advise you in this regard).

 Candidates are also advised that they should have ubiquitous and reliable access to the internet as all courses are fully online and intensive.

 The University has introduced an online application system, however if you have studied at UKZN previously you will already have a student number and need not use the online system.
 People new to UKZN must use the system as it generates a unique student number for them but they must also submit all their documentation online as well as sending a hard copy to the Post Grad office (details to follow).

 To prepare for either email submission or online applications please make a note of the following essential ?information and prepare the following documents:-